An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 [For more information on staging, see Treatment section of this report.]

-Patients should be aware that doctors may prefer a specific treatment depending on their specialty, with urologists and medical oncologists tending to recommend watchful waiting, surgery, or hormone therapy and radiation oncologists recommending radiation therapy.
+People should be aware that doctors may prefer a specific treatment depending on their specialty, with urologists and medical oncologists tending to recommend watchful waiting, surgery, or hormone therapy and radiation oncologists recommending radiation therapy.
 It is always wise to seek a second opinion to feel comfortable about proceeding with a treatment program.
-Delaying treatment, while having the cancer monitored for signs of progression (watchful waiting or active surveillance), is also an acceptable option for many patients.
+Delaying treatment, while having the cancer monitored for signs of progression (watchful waiting or active surveillance), is also an acceptable option for many people.

 Depending on the cancer stage and other factors, patients have 4 main treatment options that are commonly used: